Marine Mammal Stranding Center

 How long have you been around?

 The MMSC was started in 1978 by Robert Schoelkopf and Sheila Dean.
-The Center is celebrating its 44th anniversary in 2022.
+The Center celebrated its 45th anniversary in 2023.

 What animals do you help?